-While a lack of iodine may be the first thing that comes to mind when trying support healthy thyroid function, Ayurveda suggests herbs to support the healthy absorption of iodine into the thyroid.
+While a lack of iodine may be the first thing that comes to mind when trying support healthy thyroid function, Ayurveda suggests two herbs for your thyroid – both of which support the healthy absorption of iodine into the thyroid.

 In one study, guggul (Commiphora mukul) was shown to increase the uptake of iodine into the thyroid gland.
 (1) This was perhaps also due to enhanced activities of thyroid peroxidase and protease, as well as oxygen consumption they found associated with guggul supplementation.
 (1)